-- If the status of the work order has been marked as complete, but there are still uncompleted tasks, the user will be prompted to verify that those tasks should have been checked off.
+- If the work order status has been marked as complete, but there are still uncompleted tasks, a pop-up window will prompt the user to verify which tasks should have been checked off.

-- If the total time on this check-in is greater than 10 hours, you’ll be prompted to verify the hours actually worked.
+- If the total time on this check-in exceeds 10 hours, you’ll be prompted to confirm the hours worked.

-- You can also enter time manually.
-This is usually completed when you missed an entry or had no internet reception when trying to clock in.
+- You can also enter time manually, which is usually done when you missed an entry or had no internet reception when trying to clock in.

-- First, you’ll need to pick a Resource – the name of the individual you are logging time for.
+- First, you’ll need to pick a Resource – the name of the individual for whom you are logging time.

 - Choose a Labor Phase